javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 - HeyGen login successfully and waiting for the credits in account---Wait
 - Tested the Flask App with HeyGen Trial Token to complete POC --- Done
 - Working to build the RAG for retreiving recipies data from pinecone --- In-Progress
 - Working on the GPT Integeration module --- In-Progress

+Major Tasks:
+- Customize chef corner avatar from HeyGen
+- RAG to retrive the recpies from Pinecone
+- Conversational logic from OpenAi

 ### Heygen SDK